mosip/documentation/docs/Guide-to-configure-MOSIP-for-Biometrics.md

 ida.composite.biometric.provider=<fully qualified classname of Biometric SDK>
 ````

-### Register Biometric Devices for Authentication
+### Registering biometric devices for authentication
 	* `Register Device Provider` - Device Provider can be registered with MOSIP using [Register Device Provider API](Device-Management-APIs.md#post-deviceprovider)
 	* `Register MDS` - MDS can be registered with MOSIP using [Register MDS API](Device-Management-APIs.md#post-mds)
 	* `Register Device` - Biometric device can be registered using MOSIP using [Register Device API](Device-Management-APIs.md#post-registereddevices)
 	* Please update the code of the registered device to the serial number of the device in register_device_master
 and register_device_master_h table.

-### Encrypt biometric data from MDS
+### Encrypting biometric data from MDS
 In order to capture encrypted biometrics from MDS, MDS should use Mosip Public Key.
 This key should be generated in MOSIP with `IDA-FIR` as reference-ID for Parter-based Individual Authentication and 'INTERNAL' as reference-ID for Internal Authentication.